aglushkov/serega/README.md

 #### Option :loader

-Loaders can be defined as a Proc, a callable value or a named Symbol Named loaders should be predefined with `config.batch.define(:loader_name) { |ids| ... })`
+Loaders can be defined as a Proc, a callable value, or a named Symbol Named loaders should be predefined with `config.batch.define(:loader_name) { |ids| ... })`

-Loader can accept 1 to 3 arguments:
+The loader can accept 1 to 3 arguments:

-1. List of ids (each id will be found by using `:id_method` option)
+1. List of IDs (each ID will be found by using the `:id_method` option)
 1. Context
 1. PlanPoint - a special object containing information about current attribute and all children and parent attributes.
 It can be used to preload required associations to batch values.
    See [example](examples/batch_loader.rb) how
-   to find required preloads when using with `:preloads` plugin.
+   to find required preloads when using the `:preloads` plugin.

 ```ruby
 class AppSerializer < Serega